Austin Smotherman betting profile: Sony Open in Hawaii - PGA TOUR

 Smotherman's advanced stats and rankings

-- Smotherman posted a Strokes Gained: Off-the-Tee average of 0.163 in his past five tournaments, demonstrating solid performance off the tee.
+- Smotherman has posted a Strokes Gained: Off-the-Tee average of 0.163 in his past five tournaments.

-- In terms of Strokes Gained: Approach the Green, Smotherman recorded a positive 0.335 mark in his past five tournaments, showing strength in his iron play.
+- His Strokes Gained: Approach the Green mark of 0.335 in his past five tournaments shows strength in his iron play.

 All stats in this article are accurate for Smotherman as of the start of the Sony Open in Hawaii.